Concussions: Alex's Story

 The hardest part came after the team doctor tested my balance and had me take some tests on a computer.
 The doctor said I had a concussion and that I wouldn't be able to run at the Penn Relays 10 days later.
 The Penn Relays is the biggest track and field competition in the United States.
 A few weeks before, I couldn't believe I had qualified for it.
 Now, I couldn't believe I wasn't allowed to run in it.

 I was beyond angry.
 I had to stay home from school, and I wasn't allowed to do homework or any physical activities.
-I also had to stay in a dark room.
 Even though I wasn't supposed to watch TV, I binge-watched the entire Breaking Bad series to keep from going crazy.
 I now realize that if I ever get another concussion, that's not a good thing to do.

 In addition to the Penn Relays, I missed two other track meets.